Pazdikan/pazdikan/README.md

 <div align="center">

-💊 My main project is [City of Dreams](https://twitter.com/cityofdreamsdev) - a drug dealing game. 💊 \
+🏙 My main project is [City of Dreams](https://twitter.com/cityofdreamsdev) - a cyberpunk fixer simulator. 🏙 \
 ⚔ I'm also warking on [Skywars](https://github.com/pazdikan/skywars) - a minigame plugin for Bukkit. ⚔

 <h1> </h1>